Let’s face it. We all need notes. 📝

 And voila!
 Your note is now converted into a task for you to work on.

-- Docs: take notes without worrying about storage capacity or page limits.
+Use ClickUp Docs to take notes without worrying about storage capacity or page limits.
 Create Nested Pages in the Doc for organization and never misplace your notes again

 Kickoff Your Workday on the Right Note!